stijn-dejongh/lovecraft_public_domain/raw_converts/cb.md

   He sat, watching the luminescence glow and fade, glow and fade, but steadily becoming dimmer.
 It came to him that two elements were necessary to produce the phenomenon.
 The electric ray itself, and his own fixed attention.
-His mind must travel along the ray, fix itself upon the cube&rsquo;s heart, if its beat were to wax, until&nbsp;.&nbsp;.&nbsp;. what?
+His mind must travel along the ray, fix itself upon the cube's heart, if its beat were to wax, until . . . what?

   He felt a chill of spirit, as though from contact with some alien thing.
 It was alien, he knew it; not of this earth.
-Not of earth&rsquo;s life.
+Not of earth's life.
 He conquered his shrinking, picked up the cube and took it into the tent.
 It was neither warm nor cold; except for its weight he would not have known he held it.
 He put it upon the table, keeping the torch turned from it; then stepped to the flap of the tent and closed it.